 - Strong desire to learn for the purpose of improving their performance

-To nominate your staff member for the next cohort (or to request your supervisor to nominate you for the program), download the nomination form.
+To nominate your staff member for the next cohort (or to request your supervisor to nominate you for the program), follow this link to fill out the online form.

-The timeline for the nomination and selection process is included in the Program Dates.
+The timeline for the nomination and selection process is included in the Program Dates (see above).

 How does this program compare to the Supervisory Skills Certificate Program?

 The content of the LeadingSuccess program differs from the Supervisory Certificate Series (SCS) in that it dives more deeply into skill development than the SCS.
 There is not significant overlap between the two programs.
 The SCS is not a prerequisite for this program.
 Graduates of the SCS are still eligible to be nominated for this program.

 What role does the participant’s Manager play in this program?